BEDFORD

 41567, 11th Battlaion, Royal Welsh Fusiliers.
 Killed in action Wednesday

-in Whitney, Herefordshire, enlisted Hereford.
-Son of Richard and
+Whitney, Herefordshire, enlisted Hereford.
+Son of Richard and Charlotte

-Charlotte Sansom, of 75, Hartington St., Bedford.
-Commemorated on
+Sansom, of 75, Hartington St., Bedford.
+No known grave.
+Commemorated

 Albert